xuebinqin/SalientClosedBoundaryTracking/README.md

 Slient Closed Boundary Tracking
 ============================
-This code is implemeted for the papper `"Slaient Closed Boundary Tracking via Line Segments Perceptual Grouping, Xuebin Qin, Shida He, Camilo Perez Quintero, Abhineet Singh, masood dehghan and Martin Jagersand."` which is submited to IROS 2017.
+This code is implemeted for the papper `"Slaient Closed Boundary Tracking via Line Segments Perceptual Grouping, Xuebin Qin, Shida He, Camilo Perez Quintero, Abhineet Singh, Masood Dehghan and Martin Jagersand."` which is submited to IROS 2017.

 This implementation are tested on `Opencv 2.4.9(3.1.0)`, `Boost 1.63.0` and `ubuntu 14.04 64 bit`.